SuperHeavyBallet/Coptic-ASCII-UNICODE-Translator/README.md

 ```

-The NOMINA SACRA CONST (Updated as new names emerge)
+The NOMINA SACRA array of key–value pairs (Updated as new names emerge)

 ``` js
 const NOMINA = [